tytydraco/yessleep/out/By_the_time_you_read_this_I_fear_itll_have_eaten_us_all.md

 They say in circumstances of profound fear, "fight or flight" kicks in.
 But me, I just froze.
 Asher began crying, silently.
 I noticed I had dropped my phone.
 The filming dot blinked in the corner of the screen, as the phone lay, face down, on hardwood.
 The house must’ve been built on a slant, because blood crept across the floorboards and pooled beside it.

 Everything seemed to slow then.
-Nana called in from the kitchen.
+Nana called out from the kitchen.

 "Kids!
 You alright in there?
 What’s happening?
 It’s almost time to eat!"

 Dinner was the least of my concerns, then, but Lucas– he swiveled on his heel, and with sudden swiftness, scrabbled for the kitchen.
-He began making a horrendous crunching sound, which I recognized –horribly– to be the sound of teeth snapping.
-He slammed his jaw up and down and up again with such staggering force his teeth broke, leaving jagged, bloody shards, fit for what– I dared not imagine.
+He began making a horrendous crunching sound, that I recognized –horribly– to be the sound of teeth snapping.
+He slammed his jaw up and down and up again with such staggering force that his teeth broke, leaving only jagged, bloody shards...fit for what– I dared not imagine.

 He scrabbled towards the kitchen, and, suddenly, shock and paralysis gave way to pure and utter panic.
 Asher took off for the living room, screaming for his parents, a strangled and sobbing cry.
 I ran for the kitchen, where Nana stood with her back turned, still stirring the gravy, and humming to herself.